prognhaug/prognhaug/README.md

 #### :earth_africa: My interests in life

 I want to taste everything life has to offer.
-I play instruments (badly), I sing (even worse), I go for week-long hikes in the norwegian mountains, I climb both in the gym and in the mountains, I surf, I play videogames and much much more.
+I play instruments (badly), I sing (even worse), in the summer you can find me far into the norwegian mountains with nothing but what I can fit in my backpack to keep me alive or dangling from a rope on a mountainface.
+In the winter I play videogames, read books, watch movies and complain about the weather.

 Laughter should always be cheap and accessible.